 What are things we can do to simultaneously encourage visitors to our websites and support them through the process of improving their hearing?
 What are things we can do, at the same time, to improve the pull and draw of our websites to attract customers and encourage them to take the leap to visit us in person?

-At AudiologyREVO, we have over 30 years of combined experience working in the hearing industry.
+At AuDSEO, we have many years experience working in the hearing industry.
 Below we outline five important elements that your audiology website should have to improve your standings.

 Do you remember a world before YouTube?
 We barely do!
 As of 2014, videos had made up 64% of Internet traffic.
-It is projected that by 2019, videos will make up 80% of Internet traffic.
-That’s a huge increase in a span of five years!
+Video makes up most of the internet traffic today!

 On almost every website you visit, you’ll notice there is some form of video – even if it is a short ad of a few seconds.
 Video has proven to be an incredibly useful tool for transmitting information.
 When done correctly, video engages the viewer and it lasts – this is why videos go “viral”!
 Forrester Research estimates that one minute of online video equates to approximately 1.8 million words.
 In addition, 90% of information transmitted to the brain is visual, and visuals are processed 60,000 times faster in the brain that text.
 This indicates visual education aids like video can improve learning styles and increase the rate at which we retain information.”
 Source